Revisiting Legendre transformations in Finsler geometry: The Lagrange Multiplier

 Where $\tilde{p}_t(s) \in S$ implies that $f(\tilde{p}_t(s))=0$ and $\bar{L}(\tilde{p}_t(s),\dot{x}_t(s)) = L(\tilde{p}_t(s),\dot{x}_t(s))$, with $\dot{x}_t(s)$ defined by $\dot{x}_t(s)=(\pi \tilde{p}_t)'(s)$ (prime means the derivative with respect to $s$ keeping $t$ fixed). $\lambda$ has been kept fixed for simplicity, although varying it would make no difference in the calculation.
 Thus $\frac{\partial \bar{L}}{\partial t} \Big| _{t=0}=\frac{\partial L}{\partial t} \Big| _{t=0}$ and $\frac{\partial f}{\partial t} \Big|_{t=0}=0$.
 Which in turn implies

 Hence, $p(s)$ is a trajectory of $L$.

-Let us now prove 2. $p(s)$ is a trajectory of $L$.
-Since we are dealing with local Lagrangians, $p$ is a trajectory of $L$ if and only if any arbitrarily small restriction of it is itself a trajectory.
+Let us now prove (2). $p(s)$ is a trajectory of $L$.
+Since we are dealing with local Lagrangians, $p$ is a trajectory of $L$ if and only if any arbitrarily small restriction of it around each of its points is itself a trajectory, and the same is true for $\tilde{L}$ (see remark \ref{loctyofp}).
 Hence it suffices to prove the statement locally.
 Suppose that the trace of $p$ is contained in the projection of the image of a local trivialization

 of $E\oplus TM$, constructed from a local trivialization of $S\oplus TM$